Coleridge-Initiative/big-data-and-social-science/docs/10-ChapterError.md

 When it is a problem, it still may not be possible to identify duplications in the data.
 Failing to account for them could generate duplication biases in the analysis.
-If these unwanted duplications can be identified, they can either be removed from the data file (i.e., deduplication).
+If these unwanted duplications can be identified, they can be removed from the data file (i.e., deduplication).
 Alternatively, if a certain number of rows, say $d$, correspond to the same population unit, those row values can be weighted by $1/d$ to correct the estimates for the duplications.